Last Updated: May 2022

-Starvation is caused not only by lack of food, but also by improper food, untreated disease and parasites (like worms).
+Inadequate nutrition can be caused not only by lack of food, but also by improper food, untreated disease and parasites (like worms).

-If you witness animal abuse or neglect, report it to your local animal control, law enforcement or humane organization.
+If you witness animal abuse or neglect, report it to your local animal control, law enforcement, or humane organization.
 If these authorities agree that there’s the possibility of neglect or abuse, they will investigate and decide how to help the animal.

 Owners often neglect their pets because they don’t understand their pets’ needs.
 Humane officers help by explaining how to correctly care for pets.
 But some owners neglect their animals because they just don’t care.
 When confronted by a humane officer, these owners may decide to give up the animal instead of being bothered with properly caring for him/her.